apache/doris-website/docs/table-design/auto-increment.md

 ### Dictionary Encoding

 Using bitmaps for audience analysis in user profiling involves creating a user dictionary, where each user is assigned a unique integer as their dictionary value.
-Aggregating these dictionary values can enhance the performance of bitmap operations.
+Aggregating these dictionary values can improve the performance of bitmap operations.

 For example, in an offline UV (Unique Visitors) and PV (Page Views) analysis scenario, consider a detailed user behavior table: